 Critical Facilities – include police stations, fire and rescue facilities, hospitals, shelters, schools, nursing homes, community water supply and waste treatment facilities, and other Structures the community identifies as essential to the health and welfare of the population and that are especially important following a disaster.

 Development – [For the Flood Hazard Overlay District, the use of the term “Development” in Section 6.8 replaces the term “Land Development” which is defined in Section 7.0 and applies to the rest of the Richmond Zoning Regulations.]
 “Development” means any human-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations, or storage of equipment or materials, but excluding maintenance and insignificant repairs.

+Degree of flood hazard - the “degree of flood hazard” means the degree to which the velocity, volume or impact of floodwaters is increased above the normal during a flood.
+Any additional obstruction in the floodway or reduction in size of the floodway is considered to increase the degree of flood hazard.

 Elevation Certificate – an administrative tool of the NFIP that documents elevation information necessary to ensure compliance with the floodplain management regulations, determining proper insurance rates and to support a request for a Letter of Map Amendment.